-After reviewing and analysing many experimental and significant proposals in the field of education, the Government took a major move to set up National Testing Agency (NTA) in a hope of increasing efficiency and transparency in country’s educational system.
-NTA is a statutory body, which has been approved by the Union Cabinet for conducting entrance examinations of JEE, NEET, CTET, UGC NET, etc. from the end of 2018 onwards.
-Till date, these exams were conducted by The Central Board of Secondary Education (CBSE).
+After reviewing and analyzing many experimental and significant proposals in the field of education, the Government took a major move to set up National Testing Agency (NTA) in a hope of increasing efficiency and transparency in the country’s educational system.
+NTA is a statutory body, which was approved by the Union Cabinet for conducting entrance examinations of JEE, NEET, CTET, UGC NET, etc. from the end of 2018 onwards.
+To date, these exams were conducted by The Central Board of Secondary Education (CBSE).

-Earlier it was decided that the National Eligibility cum Entrance Test (NEET) will be conducted twice a year in online mode from 2020.
-Then the ministry raised concerned that conducting NEET twice a year may put additional pressure on students on the other hand students from the rural areas may be impacted if they conduct only a computer-based exam.
+Earlier it was decided that the National Eligibility cum Entrance Test (NEET) will be conducted twice a year in online mode from 2021.
+Then the ministry raised concerns that conducting NEET twice a year may put additional pressure on students on the other hand students from the rural areas may be impacted if they conduct only a computer-based exam.
 So, the government rolled back the decision.
-The exam will now be held once in a year and in the pen-and-paper mode and not online.
+The exam will now be held once a year and in pen-and-paper mode and not online.

-1- NTA will set up 3,000 practice centres for NEET UG examination all over the country.
+1- NTA will set up 3,000 practice centers for the NEET-UG examination all over the country.
 Which will function on Saturdays and Sundays & candidates will get around an hour to practice.

-2- NTA will start their free coaching centres for NEET aspirants.
-It may start functioning from May 2020.
+2- NTA will start their free coaching centers for NEET aspirants.

 4- Aadhaar Card is not mandatory to fill the NEET Application.
 Any government ID proof can be used to apply for the exam.

-5- Indian candidates those want to pursue MBBS/BDS in foreign nationals, they are not allowed to move abroad to study if they have registered for NEET and could not qualify.
+5- Indian candidates who want to pursue MBBS/BDS in foreign nationals, are not allowed to move abroad to study if they have registered for NEET and could not qualify.

 6- The attempt limit has been removed from the last year.
 Now, candidates may attempt the NEET until the age limit as per their categories.

-8- There will be one set for question paper in all languages.
+8- There will be one set for question papers in all languages.
 As per officials, the exam will be bilingual (except language chosen in English).

 Also Read, NEET Reservation Policy and Criteria